(Disclosure: Some of the links below may be affiliate links)

-John C. Bogle would have much richer if he decided to use a standard model of ownership for Vanguard.
+John C. Bogle would have been much richer if he had used a standard ownership model for Vanguard.
+Do not take me wrong.
 He is not poor by any means.
-His net worth is estimated to be around tens of millions.
-But compare him against Edward Johnson, the chairman of Fidelity, another mutual fund company, whose net worth is more than nine billion dollars!
+His net worth is estimated to be around tens of millions of dollars.
+But compare him against Edward Johnson, the chairman of Fidelity, another mutual fund company whose net worth is more than nine billion dollars!

 If a statue is ever erected to honor the person who has done the most for American investors, the hands-down choice should be Jack Bogle.

-You never hear of Vanguard offering huge bonuses to their employees.
-Or making drama.
+You never hear Vanguard offering massive bonuses to their employees or making drama.
 They are very few news reports about this company, except for saying how well they are doing.
 I do not want to read drama about the company where I am putting a lot of money into.

-Overall, Vanguard is really a company that I feel I can trust.
+Overall, Vanguard is a company that I feel I can trust.
 That is not to say that they are perfect.
 No company is perfect.
-But I do not have the same feeling for other mutual funds company.
+But I do not have the same feeling for other mutual funds companies.

 Vanguard created the first index fund

 As I said before, John Bogle is a great man.
 Probably one of the only good guys in finance in today’s world.
 But John C. Bogle is also the person that created the first index fund ever!
-In 1976, he founded First Index Investment Trust for Vanguard that is a kind of precursor the very famous S&P 500 index fund.
-This was the first-ever index funds to be created.
+In 1976, he founded First Index Investment Trust for Vanguard, which is a kind of precursor to the very famous S&P 500 index fund.
+This fund was the first-ever index fund to be created.

 I think that the fact that Vanguard started the first index fund speaks for itself.
 John Bogle did a full study of mutual funds.
 He discovered that most mutual funds were quite expensive and were not even beating the market.
-Therefore, he thought it would be much better to create a cheap fund that was simply replicating the market performance.
+Therefore, he thought it would be much better to create a cheap fund simply replicating the market performance.

-It is probably one of the biggest inventions in the finance industry.
+It is probably one of the most significant inventions in the finance industry.
 As an indexing investor, it makes sense to be investing with the company that invented the first index fund!

 Vanguard is successful